AMyriadseviltwin/Obsidian/Death in Space/Mechanics/COMBAT.md

 # COMBAT ROUNDS

 Combat is structured into rounds, representing about **10 seconds** of in-game time.
-In a round, each participant takes one turn, where they receive **3 Action Points** they may spend on a different **Actions**.
+In a round, each participant takes one turn, where they receive **3 Action Points** they may spend on different **Actions**.
+At the end of their turn, the participant chooses someone who has not yet acted, assigning them the next turn to act.
+This repeats until the round is over.

 ### Initiative
 The one who initiates the conflict begins the first combat round.
-If unclear, determine randomly.
+If unclear, initiative is determined randomly.